valkey-io/valkey-doc/topics/protocol.md

 The first version of the RESP protocol was experimental and was never widely used.

-The next version, RESP2, early became the standard communication method for clients with Redis OSS.
+The next version, RESP2, became the standard communication method for clients early on.

-[RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md) is a superset of RESP2 that mainly aims to make a client author's life a little bit easier.
+[RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md) is a superset of RESP2 that aims to make a client author's life a little easier.
-Redis OSS 6.0 introduced experimental opt-in support of RESP3's features (excluding streaming strings and streaming aggregates).
+Valkey supports RESP3's features (excluding streaming strings and streaming aggregates) alongside RESP2.
-In addition, the introduction of the `HELLO` command allows clients to handshake and upgrade the connection's protocol version (see [Client handshake](#client-handshake)).
+The `HELLO` command lets clients handshake and upgrade the connection's protocol version (see [Client handshake](#client-handshake)).

-Up to and including Redis OSS 7, both RESP2 and RESP3 clients can invoke all core commands.
-However, commands may return differently typed replies for different protocol versions.
+Both RESP2 and RESP3 clients can invoke all core commands.
+Depending on what RESP version you are using, your commands may return different replies based on the different protocol versions used.

 Future versions of Valkey may change the default protocol version, but it is unlikely that RESP2 will become entirely deprecated.
 It is possible, however, that new features in upcoming versions will require the use of RESP3.